On this page:

 The studies were completed in October 2022.

-$7.5 million will be allocated for the delivery of energy backup systems in up to 24 towns.
+$7.5 million has been allocated for the delivery of energy backup systems across towns.
 Community consultation will continue, seeking feedback on proposed sites and solutions for the energy backup systems.
-Preparation works will commence with AusNet Services and Beon, and installations will begin in 2023.
+Preparation works have commenced with AusNet Services and Beon, and installations have begun in 22 towns.

 These Energy Resilience Solutions are informed by the Electricity Distribution Network Resilience Review‘s Expert Panel Final Recommendations Report.